kgd-al/abrain/doc/src/usage/evolution.rst

 Most such fields use elementary python types (`int`, `float`, `str`, `bool`) and can thus be trivially manipulated.
 A few other use composite types encapsulated, for type-safety, in a C++ object.
-Those are exposed in the :mod:`abrain.core.config` module and can be used to generate new values.
+Those are exposed as nested classes under :class:`~abrain.Config` ( :class:`~abrain.core.config.Config.Strings`, :class:`~abrain.core.config.Config.MutationRates`, :class:`~abrain.Config.ESHNOutputs`, :class:`~abrain.core.config.Config.OutputFunctions`, :class:`~abrain.core.config.Config.FBounds`) and can be used to generate new values.
-Additionally, the configuration can be written to a file (and read back with :func:`~abrain.Config.read`) and displayed on the screen (for the log).
+Additionally, the configuration can be written to a file, :func:`~abrain.Config.read` back and displayed on the screen (for the log).

 Variables
 *********

 The initial state of this trivial EA is just as straightforward.
-The only thing of note is the highlighted statement where we create the genome id manager.
+The only thing of note is the highlighted statement where we create the shared genome data.
-This is purely optional and only provided for convenience.

 The actual generation of the initial population simply consists of delegating the work to the dedicated function in our wrapper genome.

 .. literalinclude:: ../../../examples/evolution.py
     :lineno-match:
-    :emphasize-lines: 3
+    :emphasize-lines: 2
     :start-after: /- init -/
     :end-before: /- init -/